noir-protocol/clairvoyance/cv-server/README.md

-# Bleu Server
+# Clairvoyance Server
-Bleu Server is a backend that provides the data collected by the Bleu Daemon in the form required by the user.
+Clairvoyance Server is a backend that provides the data collected by the Clairvoyance Daemon in the form required by the user.
 It was developed based on `rust`, `actix-web`, and `diesel`, and supports Swagger using `paperclip`.

 ## Actix Web